 The successful applicant must –

-• have a degree in law from a tertiary institution recognized by the Commission and demonstrate that he has practiced successfully as a lawyer for a substantial number of years either in Papua New Guinea or in a country with a legal system that, in the opinion of the Commission, is substantially similar to the legal system of Papua New Guinea.
+- have a degree in law from a tertiary institution recognised by the Commission and demonstrate that he has practised successfully as a lawyer for a substantial number of years either in Papua New Guinea or in a country with a legal system that, in the opinion of the Commission, is substantially similar to the legal system of Papua New Guinea

-• be admitted to practice as a lawyer in Papua New Guinea (or be eligible for immediate admission, in which case documentary proof of eligibility is required)
+- be admitted to practise as a lawyer in Papua New Guinea (or be eligible for immediate admission, in which case documentary proof of eligibility is required)